mattt/swift-evolution/proposals/0292-package-registry-service.md

-Running this subcommand in the root directory of a package creates or updates the `.swiftpm/config/registries.json` file with a new top-level `registries` key that's associated with an array containing the specified registry URLs.
+Running this subcommand in the root directory of a package creates or updates the `.swiftpm/config/registries.json` file with a new top-level `registries` key that's associated with an object containing the specified registry URLs.

 For example,
 a build server that doesn't allow external network connections